 Multimeters are a versatile tool to use for checking voltage and current.
 If you’ve just acquired your own multimeter, you might not yet know how to use it.
 We’ve put together a comprehensive guide on how to use a multimeter to get you started.

 We’ll discuss basic safety principles, tips to make the multimeter more effective as well as basic operating instructions.
 Once you’re done, you’ll be able to use a multimeter as a professional.
+This guide does not include any recommendations for purchasing a multimeter or what brand should you buy.
+If you are interested in what multimeter we recommend, check our best multimeter guide.

 Table of Contents